SamuelSchlesinger/cluster/README.md

 allows me to maintain the same package set on each machine.
 I did some bespoke shenanigans to grab `rustup` on all of them, as well.

+I've named each of the nodes and used `hostnamectl` to set their hostnames to the names I selected.

+I've copied in the `erlang.service` to every node so they always have an `erlang` node running.
+Thus, they can serve as an Erlang development platform.

 ## Master Node

 First, I had to add entries to these files: